Texas grid operator made $16 billion price error during winter storm, watchdog says

 The mid-February storm temporarily knocked out up to half the state’s generating plants, triggering outages that killed dozens and pushed power prices to 10 times the normal rate.

-Many of ERCOT’s directors have resigned in the last week and the head of the state’s Public Utility Commission, which supervised ERCOT, resigned on Monday.
+Many of ERCOT’s directors have resigned in the last week, and the head of the Public Utility Commission resigned on Monday.

 Our Standards: The Thomson Reuters Trust Principles.